Trump wanted to eat Democrats' lunch. That's why they didn't show up for his.

 "These members were not born yesterday," said Kristen Hawn, a Democratic strategist who works with members of the moderate Blue Dog Coalition in the House.
 "When the president is serious about coming to bipartisan compromise, I have no doubt that they will meet with him, as many have done in the past.
 But they won't be used as his political pawns to hide the fact that he is the one responsible for the longest shutdown in history."

-It's hard to see how Trump is going to inspire back-bench Democrats to rise up against Pelosi when he can't even use the lure of the most powerful office in the world to entice him to break bread with them.
+It's hard to see how Trump is going to inspire back-bench Democrats to rise up against Pelosi when he can't even use the lure of the most powerful office in the world to entice them to break bread with him.

-But he had to know the chances they would boycott of the hastily scheduled lunch — a second round of invitations for a Wednesday meeting went out to another set of lawmakers Tuesday — were reasonably high.
+But he had to know the chances they would boycott the hastily scheduled lunch — even as a second round of invitations for a Wednesday meeting went out to another set of lawmakers Tuesday — were reasonably high.

 Some of the moderate Democrats Trump targeted, including two of the leaders of the Blue Dog Coalition, have been vocal opponents of the border wall, and no one in the group was authorized to negotiate on behalf of the rest of the party.